GitaStreet/jekyll-amp/README.md

 I also wanted to make it as simple as possible to add new pages that are SEO- and AMP-ready without having to edit too much code.
 Automation of optionally adding inline Schema JSON-LD of the currently supported by AMP: Article, NewsArticle, BlogPosting, VideoObject (https://github.com/ampproject/amphtml/tree/master/examples/metadata-examples).

-As I didn't find any solution that meets my requirements to SEO and I am new to Jekyll, liquid, it was trial and error till I found the solutions that worked.
+As I didn't find any solution that meets my requirements to SEO and I am new to Jekyll, Liquid, it was trial and error till I found the solutions that worked exactly like need.
+I'm sure some solutions could be more elegant - especially in Liquid could be more elegant, but I am very happy about the outcome that matters: the end code.

+If building on a localhost, the URLs in the _site folder will get corrected when typing the command: jekyll build.

 # SEO-friendliness